-I have learned over the years that commercial (sold in bags or delivered in loads) garden soil and mulch are not the most efficient products to improve the quality of soil in your garden beds.
-Every time I have done so, I end up with more weeds in my gardens…
+I have learned over the years that commercial garden soil and mulch are not the best products to use in my garden beds By commercial I mean purchased in bags or loads from nurseries or even garden centers.
+Every time I have used these products, I ended up with more weeds in my gardens.

-In the fall I use shredded leavesas a mulch throughout my gardens, then in the spring, I spread composted manure around all my emerging plants.
+In the fall I use shredded leavesas a mulch throughout my gardens.
+In the spring I spread composted manure around all my emerging plants.
 Be sure to use well-composted compost or manure in this step to avoid stinking up your neighbourhood.
-The extreme heat levels in the composting process kills weed seeds too, so is very important.
-You could use your own compost pile, but ensure it has matured to the weed free level.
-For large volumes, I use this variety (available at Home Depot) of composted cattle/steer manure, particularly because it does smell bad:
+The extreme heat levels in the composting process kills weed seeds.
+This is a very important factor.
+You could use your own compost pile, but ensure it has matured to the weed-free level.
+For large volumes, I use this variety of composted cattle/steer manure, particularly because it does not smell bad.
+It is available at Home Depot.

-This process adds both nutrients and humus to my existing soil, improving its quality immensely.
-The proof is in the beautifully healthy looking plants and lack of weeds!
+This process adds both nutrients and humus to existing soil which improves its quality immensely.
+The proof is in the beautifully healthy looking plants and lack of weeds.

 When all the pretty leaves fall from the trees this fall, instead of bagging them to put out on garbage day, use them in your garden as free mulch.
 Most leaves, with the exception of oak leaves, break down easily over the winter.
 They add nutrients and humus to the soil in your gardens.